 Early EVFs might have been pretty poor, but the latest and best electronic viewfinders available today have such high resolution that you can hardly see the ‘dots’ and they have a clarity that genuinely approaches optical viewfinders.
 The new Panasonic Lumix S cameras have the highest EVF resolution yet at over 5 million dots.

-Electronic viewfinders today offer a magnification that rivals those of optical viewfinders inside DSLRs, and lagging is less of an issue than it used to be thanks to faster refresh rates.
-The most recent area of focus for manufacturers has been in the blackout effect you would typically see when shooting continuous bursts of images.
-Sony has successfully managed to eliminate this on its A9 model, and Panasonic is now claiming the same for its G9 model (which, at the time of writing, we have yet to review).
+Viewfinder lag is less of an issue than it used to be thanks to faster refresh rates, and the most recent area of focus for manufacturers has been in the blackout effect you would typically see when shooting continuous bursts of images.
+Sony has successfully managed to eliminate this on its A9 model, and Panasonic is now claiming the same for its G9 model .

-Of course, on top of all this, electronic viewfinders continue to offer the same benefits they always have.
-The ability to view the image with any changes to exposure, white balance, colour settings and so on applied instantly, for example, something optical viewfinder cannot do.
-Furthermore, they always offer a 100% view of the scene, something that’s usually reserved for enthusiast and professional DSLR bodies, but omitted from entry-level ones.
+On top of all this, electronic viewfinders let you view the image with any changes to exposure, white balance, colour settings and so on applied instantly, something optical viewfinder cannot do.

-Most electronic viewfinders can also be successfully used to show a more balanced view of the scene in low light – very much an underappreciated benefit – and the best examples are clear and largely free from noise in even these conditions.
+Most electronic viewfinders can also be successfully used to show a more clearly visible view of the scene in low light – very much an underappreciated benefit – and the best examples are clear and largely free from noise in even these conditions.

 What's good about optical viewfinders

 It’s true that an optical viewfinder does not show a digital rendition of the captured image, but you’ll get to see that on the screen on the back of the camera as soon as you’ve taken the picture anyway.